 In the top right quadrant of the CCut screen you will find the Slice Shuffle controls and some CCut Options.

-When on, only 1 bar is looped rather than the app playing through the longest currently clip before it loops.
+Represented by a looping arrow icon.
+When on, only 1 bar is looped rather than the app playing through the longest current clip before it loops.
 It’s worth noting that clips can be many bars long (typically 1,2,4, or 8) but all the CCut Sequencers, including the Slice Sequencers are only 1 bar of 16 steps.

 Also, Modulation sequencers and Slice Shuffle Evolution settings keep evolving even if Loop 1 Bar is On.
 It’s looping 1 bar of the clips, not the sequence data.
 To stop evolving and loop 1 bar of everything, use Freeze, to its right.